NichloasChiu/Manjaro/README.md

   yay -S wps-office-fonts ttf-ms-fonts
   ```

-  Use the installed application that comes with the system to download `freetype2-wps` to solve the problem of bold garbled characters
+  Use the installed application that comes with the system to download `freetype2-wps` or `yay -S freetype2-wps` to solve the problem of bold garbled characters

 - #### Install wemeet(腾讯会议)